 My husband brought the trash to the county dump on Sunday.
 Then he spent time washing the maggots out of the bed of his pickup and washing his clothes.
 I will not return your deposit.
 In fact, the situation ruined our whole weekend between calls from upset neighbors, renters and cleaners and a 6.5 hour round trip drive in the middle of the night, we will never rent our house again.
 It’s going on the market Labor Day.

-“There are no documentation requirements around the security deposit.”
+“There are no documentation requirements for the security deposit.”

 Kerschner continued to try to reason with the host, who was intent on keeping the security deposit.
 In her emails to the host, she was polite and tried to stay friendly.
 She asked the host to provide some concrete justification for the $500 security deposit loss.